ml4ai/automates/documentation/reports/m3_report_prototype_system/equations.md

 contains those two most prevalent packages for now, with the option to extend as needed in the future.

-## Deploying `im2markup` on UofA HPC
+### Deploying `im2markup` on UofA HPC

-The team has built a [singularity container](https://www.sylabs.io/guides/3.0/user-guide/) with the lua and python libraries required to run [im2markup](https://github.com/harvardnlp/im2markup).
+The team has also built a [singularity container](https://www.sylabs.io/guides/3.0/user-guide/) with the lua and Python libraries required to run [im2markup](https://github.com/harvardnlp/im2markup).
 This will allow for rapid development of the equation decoding system.